Singapore returns to tighter COVID-19 measures: What's allowed under the new rules?

 Remember to bring along your TraceTogether token when you head out, or simply use the TraceTogether app on your phone.

-Trace Together-only Safe Entry at high-risk venues will start on May 17, as authorities announced that its implementation will be brought forward by two weeks.
+Trace Together-only Safe Entry at high-risk venues will start on May 17, after authorities announced that its implementation will be brought forward by two weeks.

 Scanning of Safe Entry QR codes with phone cameras and the SingPass application will be discontinued from the same day.
 Check-ins using national identification cards will be allowed until May 31 to ease the transition.